arashkaffamanesh/practical-kubernetes-problems/README.md

 # Day 2 Operation

-Day 2 operation is mainly about implementing some principles like selfhealing and autoscaling for our apps AND the infrastructure components like nodes and K8s components itself and define resources limits, liveness and readiness probes for our apps, run continious security auditing, etc.
+Day 2 operation is mainly about implementing some principles like selfhealing and autoscaling for our apps AND the infrastructure components like nodes and K8s components itself and define resources limits, liveness and readiness probes for our apps, run continious security auditing, apply GitOps principles and style, etc.

-In this first section we'll go only through app auto scaling with Horizontal Pod Autoscaler.
+In this first section we'll go through app auto scaling with Horizontal Pod Autoscaler.

 ![hpa](images/pod-autoscaling-hpa.png "hap")